 Talent is defined as a natural aptitude or skill, an innate gift for something; perhaps an unquantifiable ability that someone is simply born with.
 It is arguably easy to find true talent in other forms of art.
 Singers, painters, dramatists, sculptors, linguists, and writers are all crafts where innate talent can be recognised early on.
 But photography may be a little different.

 Sometimes I’ll see some amazing photos and think wow, those are great shots.
-But before I assign raw talent to the photographer, I wonder how much of it was simply because they made the effort to be in the right place in the right time (my recent deer shots)?
+But before I assign raw talent to the photographer, I wonder how much of it was simply because they made the effort to be in the right place in the right time?
 How much of it was good processing, or even luck?
 At some point they had to choose a point of view to shoot the subject from and what position to be in, but isn’t even that something that can be learned, either through inspiration or trial and error?

 Good photography, as a craft, requires a certain amount of skill for sure.
 Yes, of course, someone can have an innate ability to ‘see’ things, to recognise beauty in all its forms, real or abstract.
 Talented portrait photographers, for instance, can reveal the soul and character of their subject.
 One can be born with an eye for the picture.
 Perhaps someone has innately good design skills and can create artistic imagery combining in-camera techniques with skilful post-processing (arguably in such cases artistic talent is dominant over photographic talent).